 Vice President for Academic Affairs Search

-Wayne State College invites inquiries, applications, and nominations for Vice President for Academic Affairs (VPAA), who is the senior administrative officer representing academic affairs and reports directly to the President.
+Wayne State invites inquiries, applications, and nominations for Vice President for Academic Affairs (VPAA), who is the senior administrative officer representing academic affairs and reports directly to the President.
 S/he is charged with academic leadership of the College and promotes excellence in teaching and service across all academic programs.
 The VPAA directs and coordinates all academic activities.
 For all degree and certificate programs s/he is responsible for ensuring compliance with academic accreditation requirements; advancing scholarly activity; and growing and supporting academic programs.
 The VPAA works closely with other vice presidents and administrators to support the College mission, vision, and objectives, and to ensure institutional effectiveness.
-The new VPAA is expected to take office in June/July 2025.
+The new VPAA is expected to take office in Spring 2026.

 Confidential discussions may be arranged by contacting Dr. Pamela Balch, Senior Consultant, at pam.balch@academicsearch.org.
 Please include a copy of your CV to inform the conversation.
-When submitting a nomination, please include the nominee's full name, position, institution, and email address and send to WayneStateVPAA@academicsearch.org.
-This position is open until filled, but only applications received by Sunday, January 5, 2025, can be given full consideration.
-More information about the institution may be found at https://www.wsc.edu/.
+When submitting a nomination, please send the nominee's full name, position, institution, and email address to WayneStateVPAA@academicsearch.org.

-Copyright ©2024 Jobelephant.com Inc. All rights reserved.
+Copyright ©2025 Jobelephant.com Inc. All rights reserved.

 Posted by the FREE value-added recruitment advertising agency